 A saree is an Indian woman’s grace.
 It is a traditional Indian garment that is in existence since centuries back.
 It is a garment that is almost 5 to 8 meters long.

 Above all, Saree isn’t only a traditional dress, it also a garment that adds to a woman’s grace.
-In India, every festive look of a woman is completed with a red bindi and a saree.
+In India, every festive look of a woman is incomplete without a saree and a bindi.
 Saree isn’t something that comes from one part of India.
 Since India is a diverse country, with different ethnicity and various cultures, the style of saree from these different states changes as well.

 Ways of Draping Saree

 Bengali draping style is quite popular among the masses.
-It has box pleats, and the pallu comes from the back to front.
-It is colloquially known as Athpourey.
+It has box pleats, and the pallu comes from the back to the front.
+Athpourey, is its another name.

 The most elegant looking draping style has to be the assamese style.
 In this, the bottom is worn like a sarong with pleats in the front whereas one end of the upper garment is tucked to the left side of the waist in a triangle.
 It is locally known as Mekhela Sari.